Procedure Guide ·Pyometra Surgery ·2026

 Exclusions & Limits

-Some policies exclude reproductive conditions in intact (unspayed) dogs.
-Others exclude breeding-related conditions but still cover pyometra since it's not breeding-related.
-Read the reproductive exclusion clause carefully.
-Pyometra in a previously bred dog may be treated differently by some insurers.
+Some policies exclude reproductive conditions in intact dogs.
+Others exclude breeding-related conditions but cover pyometra since it's not breeding-related.
+Read reproductive exclusion clauses carefully.
+Treatment may differ for previously bred dogs.

 🇺🇸 US Pet Insurance Guide